 Charles has been extensively involved in Greater Hazleton.
 He serves on the board of directors of the Downtown Hazleton Alliance for Progress, Sophia Coxe Foundation, and Pennsylvania Resources Council.
 He is the Economic Development Specialist at CAN DO, Inc. in Hazleton.

-Charles has contributed to The Atlantic, The American Conservative, and the Hazleton Standard-Speaker.
+Charles has contributed to The Atlantic, The American Conservative, The Weekly Standard, and the Hazleton Standard-Speaker.
 He also films a weekly history segment and serves as a political analyst with SSPTV in Hazleton.
 A native of Hershey, Charles previously worked in the government and political affairs sector in Harrisburg.
 He holds a History degree from Lebanon Valley College and a Masters of Public Administration from the University of Pennsylvania.